Sting

 Sting in his youth

-Seeing her eldest son's passion for music, his mother enrolled him in music lessons with a teacher who charged 10 shillings per lesson, which was quite a sum for their income at the time.
-However, the teacher soon quit, declaring that Gordon was unteachable.
+Recognizing her eldest son's passion for music, his mother enrolled him in lessons with a teacher who charged 10 shillings per session—a hefty sum for their family income.
+The teacher soon quit, declaring Gordon unteachable.
 The problem was that the boy wanted to play his own songs, not academic etudes.

 The music teacher recognized Gordon as unteachable.
 How wrong he was